-Dean of College of Natural Resources (CNR) and Professor
+Dean of Rausser College of Natural Resources and Professor

 Current research in the Ackerly lab is focused on studies of climate change impacts on California biodiversity, including distribution modeling, long-term vegetation dynamics and focal studies of selected plant species.
 Our primary field site is the Pepperwood Preserve, Santa Rosa, CA. Graduate students and post-docs are working on evolution of physiological traits, demography of alpine plants, and species distributions on fine-scale spatial gradients.
 For more information, see ackerlylab.org.

 Ackerly DD, Cornwell WK, Weiss SB, Flint LE, Flint AL. 2015.
 A geographic mosaic of climate change impacts on terrestrial vegetation: which areas are most at risk?
 PLoS ONE 10:e0130629 (open access download)

 Lawler, J., D.D.
 Ackerly, C. Albano, M. Anderson, M. Cross, S. Dobrowski, J. Gill, N. Heller, R. Pressey, E. Sanderson, and S. Weiss.
 2015.
 The theory behind, and challenges of, conserving nature’s stage in a time of rapid change.
 Conservation Biology 29:618-629, doi:10.1111/cobi.12505.

 Heller, N.E., J. Kreitler, D.D.
 Ackerly, S. Weiss, A. Recinos, R. Branciforte, L.E.
 Flint, A.L.
 Flint, and E. Micheli.
 2015.
 Targeting climate diversity in conservation planning to build resilience to climate change: a case study with the San Francisco Bay Area Conservation Lands Network.
 Ecosphere 6: 65 (open access download)